congatudo/congatudo-add-on/README.md

 2. Click `Install` on the add-on page
 3. Click `Start` and then `Open Web UI` to confirm everything is ok

+### Requirements
+Have already installed and running a MQTT server resource.
+This add-on is automatically configured if you have a MQTT service in Home Assistant.

 ### Configuration

 The add-on adds a file named `valetudo.json` in the `/config` directory of your HA installation.

-This add-on is automatically configured if you have a MQTT service in Home Assistant.

 ### Connect your robot